vikingdata/articles/tools/automation/ansible/ansible_more_variables.md

 *by Mark Nielsen*
 *Copyright October 2023*

-The documentation about manipulating variables is not that straight forward.
+The documentation about manipulating variables in Ansible is a little confusing to the beginner and it seems different ways of manpulating data is spread amoung many articles.
-Many articles are confusing on the internet regarding how to change variables.
-This article deals just with the basics of how to set and change variables including lists and dictionaries.
-It also goes into a few of the advanced ways to create new lists and dictionaries.

 The purpose of this document is to:

-- Change and reset strings, lists, and dictionaries
+- Describe the basic of data manipulation for strings, lists, and dictionaries in one place.

 ---